How to become an expert of Riga’s Art Nouveau architecture in half an hour

 Alberta iela 2a

-The building at Alberta Street 2a was built in 1906 for Rotmistr V.Boguslovsky, designed by Mikhail Eisenstein.
+The building at Alberta Street 2a was built in 1906 for Rotmistr V.Boguslovsky, and designed by Mikhail Eisenstein.
 The façade of the building is richly decorated and even has an extra decorative top floor.
 You can watch the sky through its glassless windows.

 2a alberta riga art nouveau architecture www.thesanetravel.com 1140140